Introduction

 It is rated as follows by the rating agencies:

-Although the ratings are not the best when we compare it with bigger players, we can still say they are good enough for you to consider buying an annuity.
+Although the ratings are not the best when we compare them with bigger players, they are good enough for you to consider buying an annuity.

 Delaware Life Insurance Company has managed to maintain decent ratings for many years.
 It is considered to be strong and stable financially.
-As of June 2022, the company had assets of $41.8 billion and liabilities of $39.7 billion, with more than 320,000 active annuity and life insurance policies.
+As of December 2023, the company had assets of $46.1 billion and total adjusted capital (TAC) of $2.8 billion, with more than 310,000 active annuity and life insurance policies.

 Going by the operating history, financial numbers, and ratings, we can safely gauge that you can trust your savings with Delaware Life Insurance Company.